ZeeCoder/container-query/docs/without-webpack.md

 4) Create a Container instance for all container html elements

-For instance, imagine you have a main.pcss file, which imports all other components.(Using Gulp as described above.)
+For instance, imagine you have a main.pcss file, which imports all other components.

+(Using Gulp as described previously.)

 Then, you can serve the JSON from the backend, and bundle the JS with your favourite JS bundler, to grab that JSON and instantiate the Container class for